blueberrypineapple/data-wolf.github.io/about_data_wolf.md

 Etc...<br>

-This project is still in progress, check back in 2018.
+Thanks checkig out the repo!
+This project is still in progress so please check back in 2018.